awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 **Office Updates**
 If you have subscribed to Office through AWS, Office updates are included as part of your regular Windows updates\.
 To stay current on all security patches and updates, we recommend that you periodically update your BYOL base images\.

+## Step 1: Check the Eligibility of Your Account for BYOL by Using the Amazon Workspaces Console<a name="windows_images_eligibility_byol"></a>

+Before you can enable your account for BYOL, you must go through a verification process to confirm your eligibility for BYOL\.
+Until you go through this process, the **Enable BYOL** option will not be available in your Amazon Workspaces console\.

+**Note**
+The verification process takes at least one business day and can take longer if you want to link two or more BYOL\-enabled AWS accounts together so that they use the same underlying hardware\.

+**To check the eligibility of your account for BYOL by using the Amazon Workspaces console**

+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

+1. In the navigation pane, choose **Account Settings**, and then under **Bring your own license \(BYOL\)**, choose **View WorkSpaces BYOL settings**\.
+If your account is not currently eligible for BYOL, a message provides guidance for next steps\.
+To get started, contact your AWS account manager or sales representative, or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+Your contact will verify your eligibility for BYOL\.

+   To determine your eligibility for BYOL, your contact will need certain information from you\.
+For example, you might be asked to answer the following questions\.
+   + Have you reviewed and accepted the [ BYOL requirements](#windows_images_prerequisites) listed earlier?
+   + In which AWS Regions do you need your account enabled for BYOL?
+   + How many BYOL WorkSpaces do you plan to deploy per AWS Region?
+   + What is your ramp\-up plan?
+   + Are you purchasing WorkSpaces from a reseller?
+   + What bundle types do you need for BYOL?
+   + Does your organization have any other AWS accounts enabled for BYOL in the same Region?
+If yes, do you want to link these accounts so that they use the same underlying hardware?

+     If the accounts are linked, the total number of WorkSpaces deployed in these accounts is aggregated together for the purposes of determining your eligibility for BYOL\.
+Be aware that linking the accounts will take additional time\.
+If you want to link the accounts, be ready to provide the account numbers to your contact\.

+1. After your eligibility is confirmed for BYOL, you can proceed to the next step, where you enable BYOL for your account in the Amazon Workspaces console\.

-## Step 1: Enable BYOL for Your Account by Using the Amazon WorkSpaces Console<a name="windows_images_enable_byol"></a>
+## Step 2: Enable BYOL for Your Account for BYOL by Using the Amazon Workspaces Console<a name="windows_images_enable_byol"></a>

 To enable BYOL for your account, you must specify a management network interface\.
-This interface is connected to a secure Amazon WorkSpaces management network\.
-It is used for interactive streaming of the WorkSpace desktop to Amazon WorkSpaces clients, and to allow Amazon WorkSpaces to manage the WorkSpace\.
+This interface is connected to a secure Amazon Workspaces management network\.
+It is used for interactive streaming of the WorkSpace desktop to Amazon Workspaces clients, and to allow Amazon Workspaces to manage the WorkSpace\.

 **Note**
 The steps in this procedure for enabling BYOL for your account need to be performed only once per account, per Region\.

-**To enable BYOL for your account by using the Amazon WorkSpaces console**
+**To enable BYOL for your account by using the Amazon Workspaces console**

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

-1. In the navigation pane, choose **Account Settings**, and then choose **View WorkSpaces BYOL settings**\.
-If your account is not currently eligible for BYOL, a message provides guidance for next steps\.
+1. In the navigation pane, choose **Account Settings**, and then under **Bring your own license \(BYOL\)**, choose **View WorkSpaces BYOL settings**\.

+1. On the **Account Settings** page, under **Bring Your Own License \(BYOL\)**, choose **Enable BYOL**\.

+   If you don't see the **Enable BYOL** option, this means that your account is not currently eligible for BYOL\.
+For more information, see [Step 1: Check the Eligibility of Your Account for BYOL by Using the Amazon Workspaces Console](#windows_images_eligibility_byol)\.

 1. Under **Bring Your Own License \(BYOL\)**, in the **Management network interface IP address range** area, choose an IP address range, and then choose **Display available CIDR blocks**\.

-   Amazon WorkSpaces searches for and displays available IP address ranges as IPv4 Classless Inter\-Domain Routing \(CIDR\) blocks, within the range that you specify\.
+   Amazon Workspaces searches for and displays available IP address ranges as IPv4 Classless Inter\-Domain Routing \(CIDR\) blocks, within the range that you specify\.
 If you require a specific IP address range, you can edit the search range\.
 **Important**
 **After you specify an IP address range, you cannot modify it\.** Make sure to specify an IP address range that doesn't conflict with the ranges used by your internal network\.
 If you have any questions about which range to specify, contact your AWS account manager or sales representative, or contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) before proceeding\.

 1. Choose the CIDR block that you want from the list of results, and then choose **Enable BYOL**\.

    This process may take several hours\.
-While Amazon WorkSpaces is enabling your account for BYOL, proceed to the next step\.
+While Workspaces is enabling your account for BYOL, proceed to the next step\.

-## Step 2: Run the BYOL Checker PowerShell Script on a Windows VM<a name="windows_images_run_byol_checker_script"></a>
+## Step 3: Run the BYOL Checker PowerShell Script on a Windows VM<a name="windows_images_run_byol_checker_script"></a>

 After you enable BYOL for your account, you must confirm that your VM meets the requirements for BYOL\.
-To do so, perform these steps to download and run the Amazon WorkSpaces BYOL Checker PowerShell script\.
+To do so, perform these steps to download and run the Workspaces BYOL Checker PowerShell script\.
 The script performs a series of tests on the VM that you plan to use to create your image\.

 **Important**
 The VM must pass all tests before you can use it for BYOL\.